World No Tobacco Day 2023 / "No" to tobacco - good for the environment and health - Breaking Latest News

 Burkhard Blienert, Federal Government Commissioner for Addiction and Drug Issues: “Smoking is neither cool nor casual, nor should smoking be part of the lifestyle.
 Rather, smoking kills and damages not only one’s own health, but also the health of children, partners and relatives who live in the smoker’s household.
 So if you want to actively do something for your health and that of your loved ones, you should definitely try to quit smoking.
 And you don’t have to do it alone: With the help of doctors or other professionals, the chances of successfully quitting smoking increase fivefold.
 I will continue to do my utmost to ensure that tobacco and e-cigarettes continue to disappear from public spaces.
 This also applies to cigarette advertising in supermarkets and at gas stations.
 Because we know that the more young people are confronted with tobacco advertising, the sooner they start smoking.”

-The smoke-free Instagram channel of the BZgA will start on May 31st with everyday, practical tips so that good intentions can become permanent smoking cessation.
+On May 31, the smoke-free Instagram channel of the BZgA will start with everyday, practical tips so that good intentions can become permanent smoking cessation.

 - Online Exit Program: Information and tips with a forum, chat, daily e-mail and smoke-free guides at: www.rauchfrei-info.de